 Spouses who do not qualify for uncontested divorce will proceed with a traditional contested divorce.
-The main difference between uncontested divorce and contested divorce is that the uncontested process is typically quicker, as both spouses would already have reached an agreement on issues like custody and property division, whereas the contested process may involve lengthy trials and court hearings.
+The main difference between uncontested divorce and contested divorce is that

 The length and complexity of a divorce will depend on the marital disputes a couple needs to resolve for their separation.
 These divorce disputes include child custody if the couple has children together, property division of the marital home or any shared assets, and child support and alimony awards.
 One of the most favorable and cost-effective ways for spouses to resolve these disputes is in mediation.

 What Is Divorce Mediation?

 Mediation is often recognized by unhappily married couples as the easier, less contentious, and less expensive way to get a divorce.
 Mediation allows disputing spouses to meet in the presence of a trained, third-party mediator, who will facilitate discussion and negotiation between the two parties about their disputes.
 The goal of mediation is to have both spouses reach an agreement on their issues by talking through them together and ultimately drafting an agreement to submit to the court.